TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Experiments

-To examine how target difficulty affects the attack performance, we categorize queries into discrete difficulty levels based on the number of baseline methods\footnote{We consider 8 baseline methods: (1) ArtPrompt, (2) ReNeLLM, (3) AutoDan-Turbo, (4) Jailbreak-R1, (5) ActorAttack, (6) Siren, (7) MTSA, and (8) X-Teaming.} that fail to jailbreak them, treating targets that resist more methods as more challenging.
-As shown in Figure~\ref{fig:attack_success_vs_difficulty}, the ASR of all baselines declines sharply as target difficulty increases.
-RL-MTJail follows the same general trend, but its performance degrades far more gradually, maintaining substantially higher ASRs on the most challenging targets.
-These results suggest that the multi-turn policy learned by RL-MTJail remains robust under increasing target difficulty and can adapt its attack strategy accordingly.
+To examine how the different difficulties of harmful prompts affect the attack performance, we categorize the harmful prompts from HarmBench and StrongREJECT$^\dagger$ into discrete difficulty levels based on the number of eight baseline methods\footnote{ArtPrompt, ReNeLLM, AutoDan-Turbo, Jailbreak-R1, ActorAttack, Siren, MTSA, and X-Teaming.} that fail to jailbreak them, where prompts that cause more baseline methods to fail are considered more difficult.
+As shown in Figure~\ref{fig:attack_success_vs_difficulty}, the ASR of all baselines declines sharply as prompt difficulty increases.
+TROJail follows the same general trend, but its performance degrades far more gradually, maintaining substantially higher ASRs on the most challenging prompts.
+These results suggest that the multi-turn policy learned by TROJail remains robust under increasing prompt difficulty and can adapt its attack strategy accordingly.

-To understand how this adaptive behavior arises, we analyze the average number of turns required for successful attacks at each difficulty level (\cf the dashed line in Figure~\ref{fig:attack_success_vs_difficulty}).
-We find that RL-MTJail requires more interaction turns when attacking harder targets.
-This adaptive adjustment is a key advantage of multi-turn jailbreak strategies, enabling them to handle varying target difficulty levels more effectively than single-turn approaches.
+To further understand how our method works under increasing prompt difficulty, we analyze the average number of turns required for successful attacks at each difficulty level (\cf the dashed line in Figure~\ref{fig:attack_success_vs_difficulty}).
+We find that TROJail requires more interaction turns when attacking more difficult prompts on average.
+This adaptive increase in interaction turns highlights a key advantage of multi-turn jailbreak strategies, allowing them to handle prompts of varying difficulty more effectively compared to single-turn approaches.